Research

 The Solution:

-Xsights IoT Tags (XIoT) are a cost-effective wafer that can be retrofitted to a standard button ear tag to report temperature, movement, and location of pigs in real-time.
+The project team used Xsights IoT Tags (XIoT) with a cost-effective wafer retrofitted to a standard button ear tag to report temperature, movement, and location of pigs in real-time.

-The research will unlock the value of this data by correlating it with biological measures from pigs in a commercial setting and using machine learning to predict animal health and welfare outcomes.
+This research helped to unlock the value of the data collected by correlating it with biological measures from pigs in a commercial setting and using machine learning to predict animal health and welfare outcomes.

-A model will be developed to initiate triggered alerts related to health status in real-time allowing the early detection and treatment of animals needing attention.
+The project developed a model that could trigger alerts related to health status in real-time allowing the early detection and treatment of animals needing attention.

-The application of this data throughout the supply chain will be examined by applying the same tag system to carcasses and meat products to enable the traceability of individual pigs from farm to end user.
+The application of this data throughout the supply chain was then examined by applying the same tag system to carcasses and meat products to enable the traceability of individual pigs from farm to end user.

-The team will also examine if the information can be used to add-value by demonstrating animal welfare provenance to customers and consumers.
+The team also examined whether the information could be used to add-value by demonstrating animal welfare provenance to customers and consumers, through the PhD research of Heerah Jose.

 Outcomes: